Will my insurance cover testing and treatment for COVID-19?

 Is testing free?
 Is the patient exam free?

-Commissioner Kreidler has ordered all health plans regulated by his office to cover testing for COVID-19 and the associated office visit and testing without coinsurance, copays or deductibles from March 5-June 3, 2020.
+Commissioner Kreidler has ordered all health plans regulated by his office to cover testing for COVID-19 and the associated office visit and testing without coinsurance, copays or deductibles.
 This includes drive-up testing, as well as any additional medically-necessary testing for the flu or certain other tests for viral respiratory illnesses billed during the visit.
 State-regulated health plans include individual health plans, small employer health plans and some large employer plans.

 Before you show up at your provider's office, make sure you have the symptoms necessary for testing (doh.wa.gov) (the criteria are changing as more tests become available) and contact your provider's office first.